Modern Slavery Statement 2023Published on 2 October 2023

 LoveCrafts firmly believes that everyone has a right to work in an environment that provides equal opportunities, fairness and respect for all, regardless of race (including colour, nationality, and ethnic or national origin), religion, sex, sexual orientation, gender reassignment, marital status, age, disability or social background.
 As such, we commit to provide a working environment where everyone’s individuality and unique contributions are recognised, valued and respected, and where all of our employees have equal opportunity to grow and attain their full potential.

 Under our Diversity and Equal Opportunities Policy, we have established a cross-functional team to propose, develop and support diversity and inclusion initiatives.
-To date, this group has been responsible for supporting and/or pushing forward 15 initiatives that have directly impacted the day to day working environment at LoveCrafts.
-This includes a robust Diversity & Allyship Training course that, by the end of this quarter, will have been completed by the majority of LoveCrafts employees.
+This group has been responsible for supporting and/or pushing forward many initiatives that have directly impacted the day-to-day working environment at LoveCrafts.
+Examples include: a robust Diversity & Allyship Training E-learning course that is compulsory for all staff; adopting a bias decoder on job adverts to reveal and remove any gendered or biassed language to support fully inclusive global hiring; and all teams adopting specific company objectives dedicated to DE&I (diversity, equity and inclusion).

 Understanding the potential for abuse in the labour force, we have implemented robust processes during our recruitment process to confirm that all potential employees have the legal right to work in the location they have been employed and insist on the same from any employee service providers with whom we engage globally.

-- In our regular meetings with suppliers, we will continue to cover modern slavery issues as a regular agenda item, and in particular follow up with any suppliers where there are concerns relating to survey responses;
+- In our regular virtual and face-to-face meetings with suppliers, we will continue to cover modern slavery issues as a regular agenda item, and in particular follow up with any suppliers where there are concerns relating to survey responses.

-- We are developing a Supplier Management Policy that will enable LoveCrafts’ employees (particularly in procurement roles) to implement our standards for ESG requirements, including Diversity and Inclusion, Modern Slavery and Sustainability for existing suppliers and as part of our onboarding process.
+- We continue to develop a Supplier Management Policy that will enable LoveCrafts’ employees (particularly in procurement roles) to implement our standards for ESG requirements, including Diversity and Inclusion, Modern Slavery and Sustainability for existing suppliers and as part of our onboarding process.

-- We will repeat our supply chain audit in May 2022 with a view to provide a further statement in relation to FY22.
+- We plan to review our supply chain audit in June 2024 with a view to providing a further statement in relation to FY24.

-This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes Lovecrafts Group Limited’s slavery and human trafficking statement for the financial year ending 31 March 2021.
+This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes LoveCrafts Group Limited’s slavery and human trafficking statement for the financial year ending 31 March 2023.

 Edward Griffith, CEO and Founder, on behalf of the Board of Directors